 I persuaded the Advertising Standards Council to investigate and they eventually concluded that Hostpapa was indeed engaged in false and misleading advertising.

-I will never do business with Hostpapa again — I’ve found other web hosting providers that are nearly as low-cost and I’ve had no problems.
+I will never do business with Hostpapa again — I’ve found other web hosting providers that are nearly as low-cost and I’ve had no such problems.
 So here are some key questions to ask a provider if you are considering signing up for a shared web hosting plan:

-• What are their ACTUAL server usage limits?
+• What are their actual server usage limits?

-• Do they throttle client websites?
+• Do they ever throttle client websites?

 • Do they shut down client websites without notice?